wangziqi2013/wangziqi2013.github.io/_posts/2018-07-03-A-Comprehensive-Strategy-for-Contention-Management-In-STM.markdown

 Transactions are assigned commit timetamp (ct) from the same global counter using atomic fetch-and-increment after a successful validation.
 Each data item has a write timestamp (wt) that stores the ct of the most recent transaction that has written to it, and a lock bit.
 The wt and the lock bit can be optionally stored together in a machine word.
+On transactional read operation, the wt of the data item is sampled before and after the data item itself is read.
+The read is considered as consistent if the versions in the two samples agree, and none of them is being locked.
+If this is not the case, then the transaction simply aborts, because an on-going commit will overwrite/has already overwritten the data item, making the snapshot at bt inconsistent.